robdavid/genutil-go/README.md

 }
 ```

 Each call to `Try` converts the value and error pair to the value only.
 However, if the error is non-nil, `Try` will panic.
-The `Catch` deferred function handles panics created by `Try` and will populate the `err` value with the error `Try` encountered.
+The `Catch` deferred function handles panics created by `Try` and will populate the `err` value with the error `Try` encountered, which will then be the return value of the function.
 A panic created from another source will propagate as a further panic.

 If you want to augment the error, or perform other processing on the error, the `Handle` function can be used.
 ```go